 - Cover letter

-- 3 professional references with names, telephone and emails
+- A list of 3 professional references with names, telephone and emails

 - A technical writing sample (not to exceed 5 pages)